January 6, 2022

 For this to work, you’ll have to plan ahead of time.
 If that’s your forte, do give it a go.

-The more you play with frames, colours, backgrounds and filter, the more you’ll understand which tool does wonders and which effect creates an impact.
-Slowly, your visual aesthetics will evolve, and you’ll automatically improve.
+The more you play with frames, colours, backgrounds and filters, the more you’ll understand what creates an impact and what flops.
+Slowly, your visual aesthetics will evolve, and you’ll automatically improve your content.

 Lastly, when you have found the magic formula for your content, maintain it across the application.
-It means being aesthetically phenomenal in the feed and the stories.
+It means being aesthetically phenomenal in the main feed, the stories, the Reels and the video.

 Case in point: DYT (shout out to a kickass creative team!)